Deepika-Sharma08/CVPR-2020-2021-Image-Segmentation-and-detection-challenge./README.md

    2. Filtered images which were poor resolution during pre-processing.
 Resulted number of images is 12,298 instead 12,901.
    3. For data preparation, I encoded each class with a unique prime number to ensure that each class is uniquely identified, even if classes overlap in image.
       For  ex: if classes were encoded as 1,2,3,4,5,6 then summing all the images to create one annotated image for training would have entry for overlapped 1 and 5 &     actual 6.
-   4. Few more tricks: If classes overlapped, the sum of all the classes would not be one among numbers used for encoding, which is set([1,3,5,11,23,53]).
-   So, I removed overlapping classes since the number of images with overlapping classes turned out to be too less.
+   4. Few more tricks: If classes overlapped, the sum of all the classes would not be one among numbers used for encoding, which is set([1,3,5,11,23,53]).So, I removed overlapping classes since the number of images with overlapping classes turned out to be too less.
    Re-encoded the classes as 1,2,3,4,5 such that num_of_classes could be input as 6 in the model, else model would pick maximum numeric available in an image as num of classes.